Temporary programme changes

 This should be more than a participant babysitting, or helping out with their usual chores!

 As with all DofE activities, they should be structured and help the participant to meet the benefits and outcomes of the Volunteering section.
+Participants can follow our 13-week guide for inspiration and to help plan their sessions.

 Participants can choose to volunteer to help any family member.
 This could include: